 Mental Well-being and Mindfulness

-When the pressure hits a fever pitch, it’s easy to feel like you’re drowning in assignments.
-This is where simple meditation techniques come in.
-You don't need to be a Zen master—just five minutes of focused breathing before an exam can lower your cortisol levels enough to actually remember the answers.
+When academic stress increases, it is easy to feel overwhelmed by assignments.
+Simple meditation techniques provide a practical solution.
+You do not need to be an expert; five minutes of focused breathing before an exam can lower your cortisol levels enough to help you remember the answers.

 A huge part of self-care is also mental boundary-setting.
 We all deal with imposter syndrome in academia at some point, feeling like we don’t belong in the room.
 Recognizing that voice as a liar is a profound act of self-love.